benrucker/sf-globalentry-watcher/README.md

 # SFO GlobalEntry Watcher

 A simple script to check for SFO GlobalEntry interview timeslots.
-I used it to grab an interview slot for the next day!

 People sometimes cancel their interviews, leaving a new opening for someone else to schedule themselves into.
-I saw about a dozen cancellations happen on one Sunday afternoon/evening.
-Most of these were snapped up within a few minutes, some even in under a minute.
+Most openings are snapped up within a few minutes (or faster).
 So I recommend opening the [TTP login page](https://ttp.cbp.dhs.gov/) and babysitting the script for a few hours while doing something else on your computer.
 Be ready to act the moment a good time opens up!

 There are other tools out there that do the same thing, but they cost money :(